tburto33/code_louisville_python_final_project/README.md

 # code_louisville_python_final_project
 My final project for the Code Louisville Python course.
 For new DnD players building a character can be the hardest step when getting started.
 I created a small console application that will make that process easier.
 Using a few simple methods/functions, some dicts, user input, and DnD wizardry I have a basic character creator.
-Choose a race and class based on descriptions provided, and it will give you stats at the end of the program to use for your campaign.
+Choose your name, sex, race and class (based on descriptions provided), and it will give you stats at the end of the program to use for your campaign.

+***Random Character Creation option still in progress.***

 Features:
 - Character Class